 *Note: WebMD also cautions that, “Dog owners should know that xylitol can be toxic to dogs, even when the relatively small amounts from candies are eaten.
 If your dog eats a product that contains xylitol, it is important to take the dog to a veterinarian immediately.”

-Sometimes seniors just accept dental problems as something that happens as we age, but it doesn’t have to be that way.
-We know that poor oral can worsen heart conditions and diabetes, along with increasing the risk of stroke and Alzheimer’s.
+Sometimes seniors just accept dental problems as something that happens in old age, but it doesn’t have to be that way.
+We know that poor oral hygiene can worsen heart conditions and diabetes, along with increasing the risk of stroke and Alzheimer’s.

 Using an electric toothbrush and flossing daily will go a long way toward keeping your mouth and body healthy.